aspose-cells/Aspose.Cells-API-References/english/go-cpp/Floor/GetFillFormat/_index.md

 ## GetFillFormat function

-Represents a <see cref="FillFormat"/> object that contains fill formatting properties for the specified chart or shape.
+Represents a FillFormat object that contains fill formatting properties for the specified chart or shape.

 ```go